unisonweb/unison/unison-src/transcripts/fix-2258-if-as-list-element.md

-Tests that `if` statements can appear as list elements.
+Tests that `if` statements can appear as list and tuple elements.

 ```ucm:hide
 .> builtins.merge